 - Works closely with the Federal Communications Commission and industry leaders following the passage of the 21st Century Communications and Video Accessibility Act (CVAA), which provides for enhanced access to mobile phones, television programming menus, video description of television programming, and access to emergency information displayed on television.

-- Working throughout our fifty years to reform social security so as to create more work incentives for people who are blind and to assure that people who are blind who return to work are protected from the immediate loss of medical coverage.
+- Ongoing efforts to reform social security in order to create more work incentives for people who are blind or visually impaired, and to ensure that an early return to work does not result in the immediate loss of health care.